 Nov 20 2012 By Cheryl Mullin

-A counter-terrorism detective had already been charged and is due to face trial in January.
+A senior counter-terrorism detective has already been charged and is due to face trial in January.

-Detective Chief Inspector April Casburn is accused of leaking information to the now-defunct News of the World about the police inquiry into whether to reopen the investigation into phone hacking.
+Detective Chief Inspector April Casburn is accused of leaking information to the NOTW about the police inquiry into whether to reopen the investigation into phone hacking.

 Operation Elveden is being run alongside two others: Operation Weeting, which is looking at allegations of phone hacking, and Operation Tuleta, an inquiry into accusations of computer hacking and other privacy breaches.

 Eight people including Coulson and Brooks face charges linked to an alleged conspiracy to hack phones.